Diaspora: Diaspora Internet services

 Numerous web-based news portals and forum sites are dedicated to specific diaspora communities, often organized on the basis of an origin characteristic and a current location characteristic.
 The location-based networking features of mobile applications such as China's WeChat have also created de facto online diaspora communities when used outside of their home markets.
-Now, large companies from the emerging countries are looking at leveraging diaspora communities to enter the more mature market.
+Diaspora Internet services have also become important places for maintaining cultural identity and social connections across borders.
+Through websites, messaging applications, social media sites, and communication forums, the diaspora can remain in contact with family and friends, exchange information, and interact with one another in their countries of origin, which enables them to retain traditions, customs, languages, and collective memories despite their dispersion.

+Digital technologies have changed the ways in which cultural identities are created and expressed.
+Many members of diaspora communities participate simultaneously in the social and cultural life of both their countries of origin and their countries of residence via online communication, causing the production of hybrid or transnational identities that blend various cultures and social experiences.